beingnile/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `printenv` - Prints out the names and values of the variables in the environment, with one name/value pair per line.

+`set` - Without any arguments, it lists all local variables and environment variables, and functions.